shortcutssoftware/sc-ols-examples/README.md

 configured without affecting the operation of your on-premise software.

-When you authenticate, you will be given a JWT token which will give you access to the API for 30 minutes.
+When you correctly sign the request to the authenticate endpoint, you will be given a JWT token which will give you access to the API for 30 minutes.
 The token expiry time is stored in the token itself, so you can see it, and if you wish you can proactively acquire a new token when yours approaches expiry.
 Tokens are cheap and can be discarded and/or reacquired at will.

-**_Important: Each time you call the version 2 Shortcuts API you must supply a JWT token in the `Authorization` header._**
+**_Important: Each time you call the version 2 Shortcuts API you must supply a valid JWT token in the `Authorization` header._**

 Please take a look at the following class to see an example of version 2 API authentication: